 Malaga is undoubtedly one of the most popular holiday destinations to visit on the Costa Del Sol and it is more than easy to see why.
 Mixing the old with the new, there is something for everyone to do and experience, and the beautiful weather that, aside from a couple of months when it cools down over winter, automatically makes you feel happy and relaxed.
+If you don't stay in the centre of Malaga, you'll find many flock to places further along the coast, such as Benalmadena, Torremolinos and even Marbella.
 Find a cheap holiday, a last minute break, or an all inclusive treat.

 Flights to Malaga from London take around two hours and 45 minutes, and around three hours from Manchester to Malaga.
 The airport is situated around 12km southwest of central Malaga.
 Once you arrive, there are plenty of transport options to reach your destination of choice, whether it is Malaga city centre or a little further afield.
 Taxis are easy to find outside the airport, plus there's an express bus service between the airport and Malaga, with only seven intermediate stops in-between, it takes about 20 to 25 minutes and costs two euros.
 There is also a train connection from the terminal to the city centre which takes around eight minutes.

 Visit the very charming old fishing village of Pedregalejo (located in the city East side), a local sunshine sea promenade where many local restaurants specialized in fried fish, salads and sangrias offer their best quality to locals and visitors.